 Negotiate a Purchase Contract

 Most office supplies can be purchased in bulk.
 For example, instead of buying paper in 500 sheet packs, consider buying a case of 5,000 sheets.
-However, there are two tradeoffs: (1) you will have to tie up some money in order to buy the larger quantities and (2) you will have to store the bulk items that you buy.
+However, there are two tradeoffs: you will have to tie up some money in order to buy the larger quantities, and you will have to store the bulk items that you buy.
+Consider the following:

 - Consider warehouse clubs such as Costco or Sam’s Club for bulk purchases.
 These bulk retailers also have websites that can be used to order office supplies online.